Nonlinear Impulse Response Functions and Local Projections: Shocks, Impulse Response Functions and Local Projections

 \section{Shocks, Impulse Response Functions and Local Projections}

-The analysis of shocks and of their propagations in a nonlinear system, i.e. the impulse response functions, can serve different objectives: [i] It can be a technical tool to analyze the dynamic properties of the system and their robustness. [ii] It can be used as a counterfactual experiment: ``\textit{What would have arisen if...?}". [iii] In a more structural approach, they can be used to evaluate ex-ante the effects of a new policy.
+The analysis of shocks and of their propagations in a nonlinear stochastic system, i.e. the impulse response functions, can serve different objectives: [i] It can be a technical tool to analyze the dynamic properties of the system and their robustness. [ii] It can be used as a counterfactual experiment: ``\textit{What would have arisen if...?}". [iii] In a more structural approach, they can be used to evaluate ex-ante the effects of a new policy.
 This latter objective is more structural and demands to define what can be controlled and at what magnitude.
 The literature agrees on the fact that a shock performed at date $t+1$ cannot have impacts on the past.
-It has to be written on an innovation that is on a (multidimensional) variable, independent of its past\footnote{For this reason, the definition by Gallant, Rossi, Tauchen (1993), who consider a transitory shock on $Y_t$ (instead of $\varepsilon_t$) is no longer used.}.
+It has to be written on an innovation that is on a (multidimensional) variable, independent of its past.
 It also agrees on the observation that these innovations are not necessarily uniquely defined and that this identification issue has to be taken into account.
 However, the definitions of the shocked innovations can vary.
-They can be $\varepsilon+\delta$, which means that we can modify the shock from nature by a deterministic quantity or $\delta$, or the $\varepsilon$ could be replaced by 0, which means that the shock $\delta=-\varepsilon$ totally compensates the natural shock.
-We follow below the first approach that does not assume a total control of the system.